bwassim/model-deployment-heroku-fastapi/README.md

 The results for model slicing can be found in [score_slices.json](https://github.com/bwassim/model-deployment-heroku-fastapi/blob/master/starter/model/score_slices.json)

-# Testing
+# 3. Testing
 In order to avoid erros that can make our pipeline fails, it is a good practice to include testing everywhere.
-After cleaning the following tests on the data are applied
+After cleaning, the following tests on the data are applied

 test_data:
   - `test_class_names`: Check that only the known classes are present